Professional wrestling in the United Kingdom: 2020s: Multiple American PPVs in the UK

 As the American professional wrestling market became more competitive following the creation of All Elite Wrestling in 2019, this resulted in American companies taking a renewed interest in directly securing the British market.
 In 2020, at WrestleMania 36, Scotland's Drew McIntyre became the first British wrestler to win the WWE Championship and in 2022, McIntyre headlined WWE Clash at the Castle, which took place in front of 62,296 paid attendees in Cardiff, Wales.
 The next year saw All Elite Wrestling hold All In 2023 (Note: The name "All In" was coincidental and was not a reference to the "All-In" British wrestling style of the 1930s) in Wembley Stadium, London, England before 72,265 paid attendees.
 WWE would hold the 2023 Money in the Bank event at The O_{2} Arena earlier that year.
 In 2024, WWE held the 2024 Clash at the Castle in Glasgow, Scotland, whilst AEW returned to Wembley Stadium with All In 2024.
 Excluding SummerSlam 1992, these were the largest professional wrestling events to ever be held in the UK.
 In 2025, AEW and NJPW held Forbidden Door at The O2 Arena.
-The following year, AEW will hold All In 2026 at Wembley Stadium.
+The following year, AEW held All In 2026 at Wembley Stadium.

 Max Crabtree died on 2 April 2023.
 Brian Dixon died 27 May 2023, bequeathing All Star Wrestling to his grandson Joseph Dixon.